HenSch90/SiD/Modul-E1_StudentService.md

 in:

-q: Wir möchten nun gerne noch etwas mehr über Ihre Situation erfahren:

-Inwieweit hatten Sie in den letzten zwölf Monaten Fragen bis hin zu Schwierigkeiten hinsichtlich folgender Themen?
+q: Inwieweit hatten Sie in den letzten zwölf Monaten Fragen bis hin zu Schwierigkeiten hinsichtlich folgender Themen?

 is:

 it1: (ibedsfin): Finanzierung des Studiums

+it2: (ibedfinbs): Finanzierungsfragen im Zusammenhang mit meiner Beeinträchtigung

+it3: (ibedfinwo): Finanzierung der Wohnung

-it2: (ibedkv): Krankenversicherung
+it4: (ibedkv): Krankenversicherung

-it3: (ibedafin): Finanzierung eines studienbezogenen Auslandsaufenthalts
+it5: (ibedafin): Finanzierung eines studienbezogenen Auslandsaufenthalts

-it4: (ibedpart): Partnerschaftsprobleme
+it6: (ibedpart): Partnerschaftsprobleme

-it5: (ibedfamu): Probleme im familiären Umfeld
+it7: (ibedfamu): Probleme im familiären Umfeld

-it6: (ibeddep): depressive Verstimmungen
+it8: (ibeddep): depressive Verstimmungen

-it7: (ibedaldr): Probleme mit Alkohol oder anderen Drogen
+it9: (ibedsuch): Suchtprobleme

-it8: (ibedvbew): Vereinbarkeit von Studium und Erwerbstätigkeit
+it10: (ibedvbew): Vereinbarkeit von Studium und Erwerbstätigkeit

-it9: (ibedvbki): Vereinbarkeit von Studium und Kind(ern)
+it11: (ibedvbki): Vereinbarkeit von Studium und Kind

-it10: (ibedvbhc): Vereinbarkeit von Studium und Behinderung/chronischer Krankheit
+it12: (ibedvbhc): Vereinbarkeit von Studium und Behinderung/chronischer Krankheit

-it11: (ibedllpran): Lern-/Leistungsprobleme, Prüfungsangst
+it13: (ibedllpran): Lern-/Leistungsprobleme, Prüfungsangst

-it12: (ibedaoz): Arbeitsorganisation, Zeitmanagement
+it14: (ibedaoz): Arbeitsorganisation, Zeitmanagement

-it13: (ibedabersw): Studienorganisation, Studienganggestaltung/-wechsel
+it15: (ibedabersw): Studienorganisation, Studienganggestaltung/-wechsel

-it14: (ibedaorg): Organisation eines studienbezogenen Auslandsaufenthalts
+it16: (ibedaorg): Organisation eines studienbezogenen Auslandsaufenthalts

-it15: (ibedabs): Studienabschlussprobleme
+it17: (ibedabs): Studienabschlussprobleme

-it16: (ibebsln): Nachteilsausgleiche bei Leistungsnachweisen
+it18: (ibebsln): Nachteilsausgleiche in Studium und Prüfungen

-it17: (ibebssu): Umgang mit längeren beeinträchtigungsbedingten Studienunterbrechungen
+it19: (ibebssu): Umgang mit längeren beeinträchtigungsbedingten Studienunterbrechungen

-it18: (ibebsth): Organisation und Nutzung von technischen Hilfsmitteln

-it19: (ibebspa): Organisation und Nutzung von personellen Assistenzen

-it20: (ibebsbh): Umgang mit baulichen Hürden, Raumverlegungen und Umbauten

-it21: (ibebsat): Aneignung bedarfsgerechter Arbeitstechniken

-it22: (ibebsrb): Durchsetzung von Ansprüchen, Rechtsberatung

 st:

 ao1: 1: gar nicht

-ao2: 2
+ao2: 2:

-ao3: 3
+ao3: 3:

-ao4: 4
+ao4: 4:

 ao5: 5: in hohem Maße

 mv:

-t1: (it1, it2, it3): finanzierungsbezogene Themen
+t1: (it1, it2, it3, it4, it5): finanzierungsbezogene Themen

-t2: (it4, it5, it6, it7): persönliche Themen
+t2: (it6, it7, it8, it9): persönliche Themen

-t3: (it8, it9, it10, it11, it12, it13, it14, it15): studienbezogene Themen
+t3: (it10, it11, it12, it13, it14, it15, it16, it17, it18, it19): studienbezogene Themen

-t4: (it16, it17, it18, it19, it20, it21, it22): beeinträchtigungsbezogene Themen

-vc: SHOW ibebsln AND ibebssu AND ibebsth AND ibebspa AND ibebsbh AND ibebsat AND ibebsrb IF gartmob==1 OR gartseh==1 OR gartohr==1 OR gartspr==1 OR gartpsy==1 OR gartsom==1 OR garttls==1 OR gartson==1 OR gartka==1
+vc:
+SHOW ibedfinbs IF h_gartcount >= 1
+SHOW ibedvbew IF eaktsens = 2,3,4
+SHOW ibedvbki IF dkinja = 2
+SHOW ibedvbhc AND ibebsln AND ibebssu IF h_gartcount >= 1

 av: